ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 is by default the CoRIM signer.
 If a different entity is authorized to provide measurement values, the `authorized-by` statement can be supplied in the `measurement-map`.

+An environment may have multiple measurements of the same type.
+Measurement keys may be used to disambiguate these measurements.

 ~~~ cddl
 {::include cddl/measurement-map.cddl}